-Differences in Fathering Styles in Terms of Personality Types in the Minang and Batak Families inherent in an ethnic identity personality greatly determines whether individuals identify themselves as an ethnic member and then confirms their ethnic identity.
-Each of father's ethnic identity effect to be personality which has standard of behavior based on cultural environment.
-Thus, each of father will give parenting styles based on standard of behavior that is absorbed from fathers both Batak and Minangkabau.
+Differences in Fathering Styles in Terms of Personality Types in the Minang and Batak Families

+Fathers as a man from a certain ethnic adopt typical fathering styles in accordance with the standards of cultural expectations that shape their personality. about ethnic characteristics Information inherent in an ethnic identity personality greatly determines whether individuals identify themselves as an ethnic member and then confirms their ethnic identity.
+Each of father's ethnic identity effect to be personality which has a standard of behaviour based on the cultural environment.
+Thus, each father will give parenting styles based on the standard of behaviour that is absorbed from fathers both Batak and Minangkabau.